 This command checks the

-The next step requires an Android/iOS device (on MacOS) to be plugged into your computer to deploy to.
+The next step requires an Android/iOS device (on macOS) to be plugged into your computer that can be deployed to.
 Once connected run the following command to build and deploy the Flutter app to your phone

 When the app launches you will be greeted with a login screen.

 - Click Sign Up and fill our your details

 - Retrieve your confirmation code via email and confirm your sign up